edoakes/ray-graph/README.md

         time.sleep(0.1)

-    latencies = ray.get([reducer.get_latencies.remote() for reducer in reducers.eval()])
+    latencies = ray.get([reducer.get_latencies.remote() for reducer in reducers])
 ```

+In this example, a set of actors is first initialized using `InitActors` and input data is initialized via `Broadcast`.
+The data is then iteratively mapped, shuffled, and reduced on a 100MS cadence to emulate a stream-processing application.
+Note that in each iteration, the dependency tree is explicitly evaluated using the `.eval()` call.
+During the first evaluation, actors are placed, the dependendencies are created, and then the map and reduce tasks are executed.
+In subsequent evaluations, only map and reduce tasks will be executed.

-The IR introduces semantics between groups of submitted tasks, which we can use to make more intelligent scheduling decisions in the backend.
+We use the semantics between groups of submitted tasks to pass hints to the scheduler for backend placement decisions.
-This semantic model mimics those of BSP systems while using a slightly extended Ray API under the hood.
-Describe how dependencies are submitted from the frontend.
-More details about backend in next section.

-Actors can only be placed once, as they are stateful.
-Semi-lazy evaluation gives us flexibility to make the actor placement intelligently.
+In this case, each map task in the first group depends on the same object (`dependencies`), map tasks in subsequent groups each depend on a single map task from the previous group, and the reduce task depends on the entire final group of map tasks.
+Details about how this information is leveraged in the scheduler are described in the following section.
+In addition, the semi-lazy evaluation allows for intelligent placement of actors tasks, which is important as stateful actors cannot be moved once they are first initialized.
-Currently, the `InitActors` inherits its dependency from the first corresponding `ReduceActors` that's evaluated.
+In this case, the actor inherits its dependency information from its first submitted reduce task.
-Could do more in the future.

 ## [stephanie][pseudocode]Group Scheduling